tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #7 Security.md

 In this exercise we will explore the process of integrating our applications with the SSO tile and enabling a Single Sign On experience.  ***Note: With this exercise we have attempted to create an experience that will work across all environments.
 Note, because every environment is configured differently (users, credentials, IDP, etc) these instructions may not align with your specific environment configuration.
 Rest assured that the instructor will provide guidance where there is divergence from these instructions and your specific environment.***

+1. Before we begin please be sure an SSO service plan has been created by your platform team and is available in your service marketplace.
+It is assumed this service is tied to an internal UAA store but not necessarily required.

-1. We will first make several enhancements to our application to support and show off SSO based features.
+2. We will make several enhancements to our Web Store UI application to support and show off SSO based features.

    1. Navigate to the Index.cshtml and edit it to the below definition.
 Notice we have created authentication based logic that changes the view based on if the user is currently authenticated.